desec-io/desec-stack/docs/dyndns/configure.rst

 them automatically.
 To find out the placeholder names for your router, please refer to the manual of your device.
-Please remember that including login credentials directly in the URL like this will lead to credentials ending up in log files (URLs are logged for a few days) - which is why HTTP Basic authentication is recommended.)
+Please remember that including login credentials directly in the URL like this will lead to credentials ending up in log files (URLs are logged for a few days) - which is why :ref:`http-basic-authentication` is recommended.)

 Option 2: Use ddclient
 ``````````````````````